PaperMC/docs/docs/paper/dev/guides/pdc.md

 - [Structure](#structure)

 ## What is it used for?
-In the past, developers resorted to storing data within the NBT tags of an object.
+In the past, developers resorted to a variety of methods to store custom data on objects:

-This was a very hacky way of storing data, and was prone to having conflicts between different plugins when they used the same keys.
-This is resolved by the use of `NamespacedKey`.
+- NBT tags: Requires reflection to access internals and was generally unreliable in the long term.
+- Lore and display names: Prone to collisions as well as slow to access.

-Therefore, the PDC is a much more stable way of storing data, and is much easier to use.
+The benefit of the PDC is that it allows for a more reliable and performant way to store arbitrary data on objects.

-As the name implies, the PDC is persistent.
-This means that the data stored in the PDC will be saved to disk, and will be loaded back into the object when the server is restarted.
-This is great for storing attributes of an object, such as the owner of an item, or the custom name of an entity.
+It also doesn't rely on accessing server internals, so it's less likely to break on future versions.
+It also removes the need to manually track the data lifecycle, as, for example with an entity, the PDC will be saved when the entity unloads.

 ## Adding Data
 To store data in the PDC, there are a few things you need first.
 The first is a `NamespacedKey` which is used to identify the data.